maeda6uiui/Mechtatel/README.md

 Fixed a bug that the control of frames per second doesn't work properly.
 Previous implementation sees a lower frames per second and laggy rendering because of improper update of the `lastTime` variable.

+Fixed a bug that the shader for texture operations ignored factors given as a parameter.

+Added test code to play sound files.

 ### 2024-08-17

 Texture operations can now take up to 8 textures.